-On the surface, Reinforcement Learning system looks a lot like Supervised Learning.
-However, unlike a supervised learning system, it learns the environment through trial and error instead of relying on a training dataset to approximate a general formula that describes it.
-To get the system to produce a desirable outcome, it’s actions at each stage are either rewarded or punished.
+On the surface, the Reinforcement Learning system looks quite like Supervised Learning.
+However, unlike a supervised learning system, it learns the environment through trial & error instead of relying on a training dataset to approximate a general formula that describes it.
+To get the system to produce a desirable outcome, its actions at each stage are either rewarded or punished.

 While there can be different possible outputs, the goal in Reinforcement Learning is to find a suitable sequence of actions that maximizes reward in a given environment, i.e., an optimal solution.

-With the technical bit of this article out of the way, let’s take a look at some of the unique ways ML is helping businesses and industries streamline their processes and boost efficiency.
+With the more technical bits covered, let’s take a look at some of the unique ways ML is helping businesses and industries streamline their processes and boost performance.

 Popular Applications and Use Cases of Machine Learning